 Swimlanes from top to bottom:

 Customer Issues – Defects reported by customers.
-Customer is always first, remember?
+The customer is always first, remember?

 Bugs – Internal bugs found by somebody on the team